 - As you would normally, stand with your feet hip- or shoulder-width apart.

 - Next, squeeze your butt to activate your glutes.
 Your pelvis should shift slightly forward immediately.

-- Even if you’re not actively trying to stretch your core muscles, you’ll likely feel them engage.
+- You’ll likely feel them engage even if you’re not actively trying to stretch your core muscles.

 Keep the sensation of a neutral pelvis with engaged glutes as you go through the movements.
 This will allow you to make the most of both drills and improve your running.

 Develop Core Strength With A Hollow Body Hold